dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 A similar ambiguity exists with function expressions in initializer lists, if the constructor happens to be a factory constructor with `=>` for its body.
-We resolve the ambiguity similarly here: Inside the `expression` part of a `guardedPattern`, a function literal is not allowed, unless it is enclosed in grouping operators (parentheses, square brackets, or curly braces). *Therefore, if `=>` is encountered after `when` in a guard, the `=>` is treated as the separator between the guard and case body.
+We resolve the ambiguity similarly here: Inside the `expression` part of a `guardedPattern` that is part of a `switchExpression`, a function literal is not allowed, unless it is enclosed in grouping operators (parentheses, square brackets, or curly braces). *Therefore, if `=>` is encountered after `when` in such a guard, the `=>` is treated as the separator between the guard and case body.
 In the above example, we take the first interpretation.*

-This rule applies in all contexts where a guard can appear: switch statements, switch expressions, if-case statements, and if-case elements.
-It also applies to all function expressions, whether their body is `=>` followed by an expression, or a block delimited by curly braces. *We could restrict this rule to guards only in switch expressions where the ambiguity arises, and to function literals using `=>`.
-But that leads to a syntactic restriction that is context-sensitive and harder to learn.
-Since the rule is unusual enough as it is, we apply it as consistently as possible.
+This rule applies to all function expressions, whether their body is `=>` followed by an expression, or a block delimited by curly braces. *We could restrict this rule to function literals using `=>`.
+But that leads to a syntactic restriction that is harder to implement.
 Note that the related restriction on constructor initializers applies regardless of whether the function literal uses `=>` or a block, even though generative constructors can't use `=>` for their body.*

 *The rule is applied unconditionally even if the code after `=>` is not a valid body expression, as in:*